Sex education in India: Opposition

 In May 2007, Rajasthan Chief Minister Vasundhara Raje wrote a letter to Arjun Singh, the Union Minister of Human Resource Development.
 In the letter, she stated that children in Class IX and XI did not require sex education because they were in the early stages of puberty.
 The state Education Minister Ghansyam Tiwari stated that they already had a life skills course called Jeevan Shaili which was sufficient.

 In June 2009, Orissa Education Minister Bishnu Charan Das stated that they were delaying introduction of sex education by a year as a result of protests by teachers' organisations and students' political groups.
-Rajendra Burma of All India Democratic Students' Organisation (AIDSO) claimed that it would cause innocent students to become too curious about sex.

 In July 2009, a teachers' association protested the introduction of sex education in Uttar Pradesh.
 Om Prakash Sharma, the chief of the association, said that it would result in embarrassing questions from students.
 He threatened to burn the books on a bonfire if they were not withdrawn.

 Ram Madhav of Rashtriya Swayamsevak Sangh (RSS) called sex education unfit for Indian society.
 He instead proposed that workshops be held for adults only to warn them against a promiscuous lifestyle.
 Prakash Javadekar of the Bharatiya Janata Party (BJP) proposed that sex education should consist of abstinence-only education.
 Another BJP leader Murli Manohar Joshi stated that the course would disturb the mental development of children and claimed that multinational companies were behind this to boost the sales of condoms.

+In 2020, the Ministry of Human Resource Development and Health and Family Welfare once again developed and attempted to implement an adolescent education program to address the need for school-based sex education.
+However, even with the complete omission of the words "sexuality or sex" in the program, this initiative was met with resistance from various segments of public society.

 Opponents of sex education for adolescents are swayed if sex education is deemed to be culturally sensitive and in line with Indian values.
 This can be achieved if the government and NGOs work in tandem to create curriculum that is acceptable to schools and the community.
 This trend may change as years progress because adolescents tend to have a more liberal view towards sex than adults.